 Spatial audio effects for users:

-By setting the local and remote user's spatial positions, you can create an environment that enables users to experience changes in the distance, position, and orientation of other users in real-time.
-You can also enable your users to experience multiple audio effects such as audio blurring and air absorption.
+By setting the local and remote user's spatial positions, you create an environment that enables users to experience changes in the distance, position, and orientation of other users in real time.
+This includes:

 Spatial audio effects for media player:

-By updating the spatial position of the media player, you can add a sense of space to media resources such as background sounds and musical accompaniment.
+Update the spatial position of the media player to add a sense of space to media resources such as background sounds and musical accompaniment.
 Agora provides local cartesian coordinate system calculation solution for the media player.
-This solution calculates the relative positions of the local user and the media player through the Video SDK.
+This solution calculates the relative positions of the local user and the media player through Video SDK.
 You update the spatial coordinates of the local user and the media player, respectively, so that the local user can hear the spatial audio effect of the media player.

 The following figure shows the workflow you need to integrate spatial audio into your app.